Itqan-community/LUBB/README.md

 The ecosystem is comprised of several specialized, integrated applications that each handle a critical part of the data lifecycle.
 All applications and products are built to integrate with LUBB as the central core.

-### LUBB (لب) - The Core
+### LUBB (لب) - The Core Orchestrator

-The deep technology for storing, processing, linking, structuring, and exporting Quranic data in a real-time, unified manner, compliant with Quranic and technical standards.
+The deep technology and orchestrator engine for storing, processing, linking, structuring, and exporting Quranic data in a real-time, unified manner.

+After data is ingested by MUNAJAM and validated by MARQOOM, the LUBB orchestrator handles the complex backend tasks of initializing reference frames, running data processing units, and generating the mappings and indices that create the interconnected layers within MODMAJ.
+It is compliant with Quranic and technical standards.

 ### MARQOOM (مرقوم) - The Standard